Korean Ambassador for Peace Medal

 If you answered yes, please upload a copy of your DD 214; upload only pdf, jpg, png or gif files

-Is the Veteran recipient living?
+Is the Veteran recipient deceased?

 If NO, to whom and where should we send the veteran's medal?
 Please fill contact information below.